-Positive Handling will only be used when the risks involved in doing so, are outweighed by the risks involved in not using force.
+The Empowerment Approach is our focus for Behaviour Support within school and staff receive regular training for this.

-A nurture team is in place at Chantry to support children with additional needs that may lead to distress or challenging behaviours requiring Positive Handling.
-Thrive, nurture groups and 1:1 support sessions may be provided by school.
-Support from outside agencies such as ESBAS, the Educational Psychologist or Key Workers may also be called upon to support the child's needs.
+A nurture team is in place at Chantry to support children with additional needs that may lead to dysregulation requiring Positive Handling.

+Support from outside agencies such as ESBAS, CLASS, the Virtual School for Looked After Children or Key Workers may also be called upon to support the child's needs.

 We recognise the importance of working closely with parents and carers of high need children.
-Parents/carers will always receive copies of the Risk Assessment and be given an opportunity to provide feedback and make changes in consultation with the school.
-Where possible, a signed consent form will be kept in the file of high needs children who are likely to need Positive Handling on a regular basis to say that they have read and understood the Risk Assessment, Safe Touch Policy and any additional plans in place to support their child.
-Not gaining this permission does not diminish our legal responsibilities however, and safe handling will be used where necessary even if permission has not been granted.
+Parents/carers receive copies of the risk assessment or risk reduction plan, and be given an opportunity to provide feedback and make changes in consultation with the school.